dstndstn/astromalign/README.md

 - make install INSTALL_DIR=/place/to/install
 - # add /place/to/install/lib/python to your PYTHONPATH

-or install a local copy by downloading or cloning into a directory named "astrometry" within the `astromalign` directory.
+or build a local copy by downloading or cloning into a directory (renamed to `astrometry`) within the `astromalign` directory.
+You need to `make && make py` in the `astrometry` directory to build the python libraries.